JuliaGPU/buildkite/README.md

 # JuliaGPU Buildkite

-This repository contains resources related to the JuliaGPU Buildkite agents.
+This repository contains resources related to the JuliaGPU Buildkite CI infrastructure:
-There are several important differences from the upstream Buildkite agent image:

 - a custom Ubuntu-based image that can be based off of another image (e.g.
   CUDA's images);